FROM RETICULA AND FRAGMENTS

 Reticula and Fragments seem to be the perfect elements that we can use to easily build mandala designs.
 All it takes is a paper tile, a string that you can create with the Mandala Builder or a Markus Operandus or even with no tool at all.
 A compass or a ruler might make the process easier and more precise but it’s not necessary whatsoever.

 By simply dividing the basic mandala shape into a reticulum (grid) and filling the triangular, rectangular or circular shapes with fragments (elements of different shapes), the potential to create mandala designs become limitless.

 In all the classes, I explain the R&F concept and show you how to apply it to the mandala design.

+For a deep dive into this subject, you can buy a bundle that consists of two mandala designs.
 If you are interested in learning to design only one of the two mandalas from the video lessons, you can also purchase individual video classes.

 As always, all my classes include a downloadable and printable PDF eBook that offers insights into the topic.
 It also shows step by step instructions for future reference and explains additional examples.

 I sincerely hope that you will enjoy the classes as much as I enjoyed creating them and exploring the topic by drawing numerous examples.